Superior Courts (trial courts)

 In June 1998, California voters approved a constitutional amendment that permitted the judges in each county to merge their superior and municipal courts into a "unified," or single, superior court.
 By 2001, all of California's 58 counties had voted to unify their trial courts.

 Judicial Branch Data

-The Court Statistics Report contains essential information about the annual caseload of the California judicial branch, with a particular emphasis on the number and types of cases that are filed and disposed of in the courts.
+The Court Statistics Report (CSR) contains essential information about the annual caseload of the California judicial branch, with a particular emphasis on the number and types of cases that are filed and disposed of in the courts.
 This information is collected by Judicial Council research staff and submitted to the California Legislature.
-The CSR is released annually and is considered the contain the most complete and reliable information available at the time.
+The CSR is released annually and is considered to contain the most complete and reliable information available.